vinavfx/ComfyUI-for-Nuke/README.md

 COMFYUI_DIR = '<ComfyUI>'
 IP = '127.0.0.1'
 PORT = 8188
-NUKE_USER = '<.../USER/.nuke>' # Change only if your path is different !
+NUKE_USER = '<.../.nuke>' # Change only if your path is different !
 ```

 ## Tips
+1 - When connecting any image or roto from Nuke, take into consideration the <b>'FrameRange'</b>
+of the output because that will be the batch size.

-1 - Ksampler only works with images with a multiple of 8, add the '<b>PrepareImageForLatent</b>' reformat
+2 - Ksampler only works with images with a multiple of 8, add the '<b>PrepareImageForLatent</b>' reformat
 before passing the image to latent, only if your image does not match the resolution.

-2 - When connecting any image or roto from Nuke, take into consideration the <b>'FrameRange'</b>
-of the output because that will be the batch size.